top of page

 Time: 1–2 minutes

+Start the day by asking each team member: What is your top priority today?
 This question helps employees focus on what matters most rather than getting lost in a long task list.
-It also gives managers quick visibility into whether priorities are aligned across the team.
+It also provides managers with quick visibility into whether priorities are aligned across the team.

 This is especially useful when:

-• multiple projects are active at once
+• Multiple projects are active at once

-• deadlines are tight
+• Deadlines are tight

-• responsibilities overlap
+• Responsibilities overlap

-• employees are working in hybrid or fast-moving environments
+• Employees are working in hybrid or fast-moving environments

 A strong morning intent check keeps the day from starting in a fog.